 (b) Development of a local air toxics reduction plan provides source category controls that could be effectively applied to sources existing in other parts of the state; or

-(c) When implementing the Safety Net Program, the Department establishes air toxics emissions reductions for a source and determines that there are other similar sources in the state to which the reductions should apply.
+(c) When implementing the Safety Net Program, DEQ establishes air toxics emissions reductions for a source and determines that there are other similar sources in the state to which the reductions should apply.

-(2) Subject to the requirements in this rule, the Lane Regional Air Pollution Authority is designated by the Commission as the agency responsible for implementing Source Category Rules and Strategies within its area of jurisdiction.
-The requirements and procedures contained in this rule must be used by the Regional Authority to implement Source Category Rules and Strategies unless the Regional Authority adopts superseding rules that are at least as restrictive as the rules adopted by the Commission.
+(2) Subject to the requirements in this rule, the Lane Regional Air Pollution Authority is designated by EQC as the agency responsible for implementing Source Category Rules and Strategies within its area of jurisdiction.
+The requirements and procedures contained in this rule must be used by the Regional Authority to implement Source Category Rules and Strategies unless the Regional Authority adopts superseding rules that are at least as restrictive as the rules adopted by EQC.

-(3) The Department will consider the following criteria in determining whether to propose source category strategies under this division:
+(3) DEQ will consider the following criteria in determining whether to propose source category strategies under this division:

 (a) Whether air toxics emissions from the source category are not, or will not, be addressed by other regulations or strategies, including emissions reduction requirements under the Geographic Program (OAR 340-246-0130 through 340-246-0170), or the Safety Net Program (OAR 340-246-0190 through 340-246-0230);